Addiction Treatment Options In Lafayette, Indiana

 Addiction is a disease that changes the chemistry of the brain to make the urge to use drugs or alcohol almost impossible to ignore.
 It affects people differently, which is why researching a treatment program is so important.

 Look for a facility that does a comprehensive assessment when you check-in, so you know they offer the services you need.
-This assessment, which is conducted at The Bluffs, also determines your individualized care plan, which can range from detox support to aftercare services.
+This assessment, which is conducted at Vertava Health of Ohio, also determines your individualized care plan, which can range from detox support to aftercare services.

 Medically Supervised Detox Programs